 I could talk to you for ten days and ten nights, and I would still have to come back to the one fact, I believe, which interests us.
 It is this: That Christianity originated in a very early and very earnest effort of men and women, whom we today would call Theosophists, quasi-initiates, who endeavored to set a teaching current in the world which would give peace to men’s hearts, light to their minds, and strength to meet life’s problems and difficulties, and thus stem the tide of degeneration and immorality.
 It failed.
 It did its work partially and then failed, and the result was a tremendously powerful, wholly exoteric Church which today actually is going to pieces.
 Why?
 Because the spirit of its human-divine Founder Jesus the Christ, has fled; and it had fled even within 300 years from the alleged date of the life-time of Jesus — and nobody knows when he actually lived!
 There was absolutely no proof that he lived when he is alleged to have lived.

 So, to me, Christianity when understood and explained, is theosophical: I would not say that it is Theosophy, but it is theosophical; and even the Christian Church has enough in it to merit our respect and kindly thought.
-The mere fact that the ray streaming from its great Founder's heart even at this late day can give encouragement after a manner, and help after a manner, to the thousands, or tens of thousands — they used to be tens of millions! — who still are earnest Christians, shows that in the Christian Church yet the night is not fully fallen, the light has not absolutely failed.
+The mere fact that the ray streaming from its great Founder’s heart even at this late day can give encouragement after a manner, and help after a manner, shows that in the Christian Church yet the night is not fully fallen, the light has not absolutely gone out.